-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED FEBRUARY 28, 2014, 2015 AND FEBRUARY 29, 2016 (In U.S. dollars, except share and share related data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED FEBRUARY 28, 2014, 2015 AND FEBRUARY 29, 2016

 - 2. Retrospectively with the cumulative effect of initially applying this ASU recognized at the date of initial application.
 If an entity elects this transition method it also should provide the additional disclosures in reporting periods that include the date of initial application of: - The amount by which each financial statement line item is affected in the current reporting period by the application of this ASU as compared to the guidance that was in effect before the change. - An explanation of the reasons for significant changes.